-Total revenue of \$13,934,290 was as projected.
+Total revenue of \$13,600,559 was as projected.
 Total non-billing revenue resulting from allocation fees, tap fees, and customer penalties was slightly higher than anticipated due to conservative budget practices and unpredictability of those revenue streams.
-In response to the Covid-19 pandemic, the NC Governor issued Executive Orders which suspended late and non-payment fees effective March 31, 2020.
-These Executive Orders resulted in a loss of fee revenue for the final three months of the fiscal year; however these revenue losses were offset by other non-billing revenue items such as system development fees, tap fees, and interest income.
-Investment revenue for the fiscal year was slightly higher than original projections despite the pandemic's negative impact on interest earnings for the final three months of the fiscal year.
+Investment revenue for the fiscal year was as expected considering the pandemic's negative impact on interest earnings for the fiscal year and expending capital improvement fund balance.